LennartFr/hyperledgerenergy/README.md

 In Hyoerledger Composer: save data model as a .bna file.

-## Step 5:
-Now, we are ready to deploy the business network to Hyperledger Fabric.<p>
+## Step 5: Deploy the business network to Hyperledger Fabric.
 * This requires the Hyperledger Composer chaincode to be installed on the peer,
 * then the business network archive (.bna) must be sent to the peer,
 * and a new participant, identity, and associated card must be created to be the network administrator.